• NewJerseyAlmanac.com: Gateway to New Jersey Information

 On September 27 of 1942

-Glenn Miller, a resident of Teaneck, and his Orchestra perform together for the last time in the US, at the Central Theater in Passaic, prior to Miller's entering the Army as a volunteer to entertain the troops conducting an Army band.
+Glenn Miller, a resident of Teaneck, and his Orchestra perform together for the last time in the US, at the Central Theater in Passaic, prior to Miller's joining the Army as a volunteer to entertain the troops conducting an Army band.
 On December 15, 1944, his plane disappears over the English Channel on a trip to Paris and he and two others aboard are never found.

-On September 28 of 1967
+On September 28 of 1778

 On September 29 of 2016